OpenRobotLab/EmbodiedScan/README.md

    Use `"all"` to install all components and specify `"VG"` or `"QA"` if you only need to install the components for Visual Grounding or Question Answering, respectively.

-### Data Preparation
+3. Download and prepare the dataset.

-1. Download the Embodiedscan and MMScan annotation.
+   a.
+Download the Embodiedscan and MMScan annotation.
 (Fill in the [form](https://docs.google.com/forms/d/e/1FAIpQLScUXEDTksGiqHZp31j7Zp7zlCNV7p_08uViwP_Nbzfn3g6hhw/viewform) to apply for downloading)

+   b.
 Create a folder `mmscan_data/` and then unzip the files.
 For the first zip file, put `embodiedscan` under `mmscan_data/embodiedscan_split` and rename it to `embodiedscan-v1`.
 For the second zip file, put `MMScan-beta-release` under `mmscan_data/MMScan-beta-release` and `embodiedscan-v2` under `mmscan_data/embodiedscan_split`.

-   The directory structure should be as below:
+   The directory structure should be as below, after then, refer to the [guide](data_preparation/README.md) here.

    ```
    mmscan_data